Mark Grey: Education and early career

-Career as Composer
+Composer

 Grey made his Carnegie Hall debut as a composer with Kronos Quartet in 2003.
 His solo, ensemble and orchestra music has been performed in many venues including the Sydney Opera House Concert Hall, Théâtre de la Ville in Paris, Barbican Centre in London, Het Muziektheater in Amsterdam, Carnegie Hall's Zankel Hall, Philharmonie Hall in Warsaw, UNESCO Palacio de Bellas Artes in Mexico City, Symphony Hall in Phoenix, Royce Hall in Los Angeles, as well as at the Ravinia, Cabrillo, OtherMinds, Perth International, and Spoleto festivals.

 Grey was commissioned by The National Opera of Belgium La Monnaie de Munt Opera to write an evening length grand opera that premiered during the spring of 2016 in Brussels.
 The subject of the opera was Mary Shelley's Frankenstein – to commemorate the novel's 200 year anniversary.
 The libretto was written by Júlia Canosa i Serra with stage direction by Àlex Ollé (La Fura dels Baus).
 In 2013–14, commissions were awarded from The Atlanta Symphony Orchestra and The Los Angeles Philharmonic, among others.

 During a two-month period in the spring of 2011, Grey received three world premieres in three of the world's great concert halls.
 The first work was for soprano Jessica Rivera and The MEME Ensemble, titled Ātash Sorushān (Fire Angels), a Carnegie Hall, Cal Performances and Meet The Composer co-commission, which premiered at Carnegie's Zankel Hall.
 The libretto for this work was created by poet Niloufar Talebi.
 The second work, titled Mugunghwa (Rose of Sharon), for violinist Jennifer Koh, Los Angeles Master Chorale, and chamber orchestra premiered at Walt Disney Concert Hall in Los Angeles.
 Finally, Mr. Grey was commissioned by The Atlanta Symphony Orchestra to write a fanfare for orchestra celebrating Robert Spano's Tenth Anniversary as music director and Donald Runnicles’ Tenth Anniversary as Principal Guest Conductor.

 Grey was The Phoenix Symphony's Composer In Residence for their 2007/08 season.
 He composed a 70-minute oratorio, Enemy Slayer: A Navajo Oratorio, for baritone, chorus of 130 singers, and full orchestra, which premiered in February 2008.
 The story of the oratorio was based on a Navajo creation mythology story.
 The residency was funded by Meet The Composer and ASOL's program Music Alive!
 The oratorio was recorded for Naxos Records and released March 2009.
 Enemy Slayer was also performed at the Colorado Music Festival in July 2008 and in Salt Lake City in May 2009 with the Salt Lake Choral Artists.
 In September 2007, a 10-minute full orchestra work was premiered during the residency period, titled The Summons.